 That is to say.
 When you type in a domain name (such as google.com) into your web browser, the internet will query that domain's DNS (Domain Name System) to determine what the IPs of that domain actually are so that the server for that website can be accessed for loading the web files.

-Reverse DNS allows the query to be done the other way, by asking an IP address which domains are attached to it.
+Reverse DNS allows the query to be done the other way by asking an IP address which domains are attached to it.

 Why is rDNS Important?

 RDNS allows email servers to verify that the email they are receiving is not malicious spam.
 They do this by checking the IP that sent the email and performing an rDNS check on it.
-If the rDNS check returns the domain that says the email came from (email@example.com), then it is far less likely to be flagged as spam.
-If the records do not match, then it’s most likely a fake email or proxy, and will then be filtered or rejected.
+If the rDNS check returns the domain that says the email came from (email@example.com), it is far less likely to be flagged as spam.
+If the records do not match, it's most likely a fake email or proxy and will then be filtered or rejected.

 How Do I Set rDNS?

-This page will show you all of your assigned IP addresses, both IPv4 and IPv6, for your Hostwinds services, and the rDNS record set for them, if any.
+This page will show you all of your assigned IP addresses, both IPv4 and IPv6, for your Hostwinds services and the rDNS record set for them, if any.

-This will open up the Update rDNS popup on the page, which shows the IP address and the rDNS record set to that IP.
+This will open up the Update rDNS popup on the page, which shows the IP address and the rDNS recordset to that IP.
 Please ensure popups are enabled for your browser.

 You will also be able to review the change on the dashboard immediately after the page refreshes: